 Eventually, it all came to a head when I was arrested.
 It was about this time I decided I wanted to turn my life around and do something to help others.

-But that’s not to say I wasn’t completely unkind during my darkest days, after all, I was very much a people-pleaser.
-But that’s not the same as seeking to be kind for kindnesses sake.
+But that’s not to say I wasn’t completely unkind during my darkest days.
+After all, I was very much a people-pleaser.
+But that’s not the same as seeking to be kind for kindness’s sake.

 I was sentenced to probation and community service.
 As part of the community service, you could do educational classes to work off your hours, which I did.
 One of the educational components I took to work off my hours was a basic IT course.
-During this course, I often helped explain the basics to almost half the elderly members on the course, and showing them how to do various computer stuff, even though this wasn’t expected of me.
+During this course, I often helped explain the basics to almost half the elderly members on the course, and showed them how to do various computer stuff, even though this wasn’t expected of me.

 “Sometimes it takes only one act of kindness and caring to change a person’s life.” – Jackie Chan Click To Tweet

 I’ve always had that urge to help, although it was most likely my people-pleasing (How To Stop Being A People-Pleaser) side that initially drove such a habit.
 But I was also held back by the weight of my mental health problems back then, which stopped me from properly putting others before myself because I wanted to, rather than because of some sort of people-pleasing need.

 Anyway, I eventually got the idea to go to university and asked the person who was running the IT course (who knew I was on probation and there as part of my community service) if they’d write me a reference.
-They were happy to, and I got into university because of it.
+They were happy too, and I got into university because of it.

 After university, I looked for volunteer work, and I ended up working as a volunteer for a substance abuse charity.
 I worked with them as a volunteer for over four years before my physical health problems made it too difficult for me to provide the care my clients deserved.